gateway-fm/rpc-docs/apis/starkex/authorization.md

 # Authorization
-Authorization for all requests is done by providing bearer token as a value to **Authorisation** header
+Authorization for all requests is done by providing bearer token as a value to **Authorisation** header.
+You can obtain it from the admin dashboard.

-Authorization to all private calls can be achieved by providing nonce with the signed using an Ethereum private key message.
+Some methods require authorisation with extra header.
+It could be done by providing nonce and signed message using an Ethereum private key.
 The value used in **GFM-StarkEx-Authorization** header gives access to private actions

 #### **Example**

+EcRecover_value requires ETH private key in order to generate GFM-StarkEx-Authorization header value:
 ```bash
 var Web3 = require('web3');
 var web3 = new Web3();